 - Glycerin is available as a suppository.

 Stimulants or contact irritants increase peristalsis.
 They include senna, bisacodyl, and castor oil.
-With long-term use, stimulant laxatives can lead electrolyte imbalances and, in rare cases, to dependency.
+With long-term use, stimulant laxatives can lead to electrolyte imbalances and, in rare cases, to dependency.

 Additional Treatments for Adult Patients